Shiv Sena's intended birthday present to Bal Thackeray: 8 times larger memorial at Shivaji Park

-Shiv Sena wants the memorial area to be expanded to eight times its current size, along with an iron grille and gate to demarcate it; garden department writes to heritage committee for approval
+Shiv Sena wants the memorial area for Bal Thackeray at Shivaji Park to be expanded to 8 times its current size, along with an iron grille, gate; garden department writes to heritage committee for approval

 How much space does the Shiv Sena want for Bal Thackeray?
 Exactly 11 months ago, Shiv Sainiks had marked the birth anniversary of party supremo Bal Thackeray with the inauguration of a 12x6 metre memorial torch in his honour at Shivaji Park.
 But it seems with every passing year, the Sena’s demands are also increasing.
 Even though the CM has already announced that the Mayor’s bungalow will be converted into a memorial for Thackeray, with the party founder’s birth anniversary coming up again on January 23, the Sena also wants the Shivaji Park memorial to be expanded to eight times its current size, with an iron railing and a gate to set it apart from the rest of the park.
 Never mind that this will result in the ground being dug up, as well as a material change in the appearance of the park, which is a heritage site.

 Aluminium sheets have been put up around the 12x6-m area to mark the 27x21-m enclosure.
 Pics/Datta Kumbhar